JohnSnowLabs/spark-nlp/README.md

 - XLNet for Token & Sequence Classification
 - Longformer for Token & Sequence Classification
 - BERT for Token & Sequence Classification
+- BERT for Question Answering
+- CamemBERT for Question Answering
 - DistilBERT for Question Answering
 - ALBERT for Question Answering
 - RoBERTa for Question Answering